-In an Expository Essay you want to explain your topic in a logical, direct manner.
-Expository essays are informative and should have no reference to your opinions about a subject.
+In an expository essay, you want to explain your topic in a logical, direct manner.
+Expository essays are informative and should not include your opinion about a subject.

 The entire purpose of an expository essay is to inform the reader about your selected topic, in a completely non-biased manner.
 Every student in a school with common core standards will need to know how to complete this type of essay.
 Take a look at an argumentative essay example to help you get started, or consider using a writing program for classrooms with templates that can guide you through the creation of a high quality essay.

 Before you start working on filling in your template, some research is essential.
 An expository essay requires evidence to prove the point you are trying to make.
 It's not enough to simply state what you think without evidence.

 Whether you are writing this as an expository essay example middle school level or are trying to get a good grade, the correct structure is important.
 Most expository essays are just five paragraphs long, with one paragraph each for the intro and conclusion.
 That leaves you with three paragraphs for the body of the essay.
 While it's possible to write a longer essay, it's easiest to stick to the basics unless you have other instructions.

 Working with a template can help you structure the essay correctly and will allow you to create a top quality paper to turn in.